KamandPrompt/sysadmin-test/2019/README.md

 ## Deliverables

 Every problem may have a different set of deliverables.
 You will find the deliverables for each problem with the problem statement itself.
 In general, you need to submit all your deliverables in on a repository on Github / Gitlab.
-Please note that in case you make your repository public, you will be responsible if someone plagiarises your solution.
+Please note that in case you make your repository public, **you will be responsible if someone plagiarises your solution**.

 ## Deadlines